Alexis Díaz (baseball): Los Angeles Dodgers

 On May 29, 2025, the Reds traded Díaz to the Los Angeles Dodgers in exchange for minor league pitcher Mike Villani.
 The Dodgers sent him to their training complex in Arizona to work on his mechanics.
 After a short stretch there, he pitched in six games for the Triple-A Oklahoma City Comets before being called up to the Dodgers on July 8.
 He did not pitch that day and was optioned back to Triple-A the following day.
 He made his debut with the Dodgers against the Minnesota Twins on July 22 and pitched in nine games for the Dodgers, allowing five runs in nine innings.
 He also pitched 10 innings over 11 games for Oklahoma City, with a 8.10 ERA.
 Díaz was designated for assignment by the Dodgers on September 4.

 Atlanta Braves

 On September 7, 2025, the Atlanta Braves claimed Díaz off waivers from the Dodgers.
 He made three appearances for Atlanta, but struggled to a 10.13 ERA with five strikeouts across 2 2/3 innings pitched.
 On October 1, Díaz was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers; he elected free agency the following day.

+Texas Rangers

+On December 16, 2025, Diaz signed a one-year contract with the Texas Rangers.
+The Rangers designated him for assignment on March 13, 2026.
+On March 15, Díaz cleared waivers and was sent outright to the Triple-A Round Rock Express.

 Personal life

-Díaz's older brother, Edwin Díaz, is a professional baseball player who currently pitches for the New York Mets.
+Díaz's older brother, Edwin Díaz, is a professional baseball player who currently pitches for the Los Angeles Dodgers.
 Edwin earned a save on the same day that Díaz earned his first save, making them the third set of brothers to both earn a save on the same day in MLB history.